soundpress/RulesOfNYC/docs/c08/index.rst

    (10) discharge into or leave in tidal water, sewage or drainage that may result in the pollution of water;

-   (11) perform any act that may tend to damage or clog drains or sewers; or
+   (11) perform any act that may tend to damage or clog drains or sewers;

-   (12) provide false or misleading information to the Commission.
+   (12) provide false or misleading information to the Commission; or

+   (13) in the case of a wholesale, market or other business, continue to employ a person who is required to have but does not possess a valid photo identification card in accordance with the provisions of this subchapter, or whose photo identification card has been revoked or suspended.

 (b) Where any provision of Chapter 1-A of Title 22 of the Code or this subchapter prohibits or otherwise restricts any activity or conduct of licensees or registrants, the principals, employees and agents of such licensees and registrants, or holders of photo identification cards, such provision also is applicable to applicants for such licenses and registrations, and principals, employees and agents thereof, and applicants for photo identification cards, as the case may be.